getfem/getfem/doc/sphinx/source/userdoc/model_continuation.rst

 After each call, a new point on a solution curve and the corresponding tangent are returned in the variables ``U``, ``lambda`` and ``T_U``, ``T_lambda``.
 The step size for the next prediction is returned in ``h``.
-If the option ``bifurcations`` has been chosen, the test function for bifurcations is evaluated at the end of each continuation step.
-Furthermore, if a bifurcation point is detected, the procedure for numerical bifurcation is performed and an approximation of the branching point as well as tangents to both bifurcating branches are saved in the continuation structure ``S``.
+According to the chosen value of ``singularities``, the test functions for limit and bifurcation points are evaluated at the end of each continuation step .Furthermore, if a bifurcation point is detected, the procedure for numerical bifurcation is performed and an approximation of the branching point as well as tangents to both bifurcating branches are saved in the continuation structure ``S``.
 From there, they can easily be recovered with member functions of ``S`` so that one can initialise the continuation to trace either of the branches next time.

 Complete examples of use are shown in the test programs ``tests/test_continuation.cc``, ``interface/tests/matlab/demo_continuation.m``